una-language/una-language/readme.md

 ## Installation

-To use <i>Una</i> to your project you need to install babel plugin:
+To use <i>Una</i> in your project you need to install babel plugin:

 ```
 npm i --save-dev babel-plugin-una-language